Ride For The Living: Purpose

 As a comprehensive educational, social, and spiritual fitness experience, Ride For The Living provides participants a substantive understanding of the past, present, and future of Jewish Kraków.
 The program incorporates sessions on the Holocaust and historical background as well as contemporary life and revival of the region.

 RFTL is also the largest fundraising campaign of JCC Krakow, financially supporting much of the annual programming.
 The funds raised during the first edition of the rally in 2014 allowed 30 Holocaust survivors to visit Israel.
 Much of the JCC Krakow operating budget comes from RFTL.
 The money finances initiatives for various age demographics and interest groups within the community, such as the FRAJDA Early School Education Center, the Hillel Gimel Jewish Student Club, and others.
 Sample programming includes English lessons, medical care, university-level courses, Shabbat dinners, and Jewish holiday rituals.

-Structure & Ride Route
+Structure and route

 The RFTL program takes place from Wednesday to Sunday.
 In part, it consists of: